Warren Bennis: Impact

-The Wall Street Journal named him as one of the top ten most sought speakers on management in 1993; Forbes magazine referred to him as the "dean of leadership gurus" in 1996.
+The Wall Street Journal named him one of the top ten most sought speakers on management in 1993; Forbes magazine referred to him as the "dean of leadership gurus" in 1996.
 The Financial Times referred to him in 2000 as "the professor who established leadership as a respectable academic field."
 In August, 2007, Business Week ranked him as one of the top ten thought leaders in business.

 His work On Becoming a Leader, originally published in 1989, lays the foundation that a leader must be authentic, i.e. author of one's own creation; a combination of experience, self-knowledge, and personal ethics.
 This need for an effective leader to remain true to their self-invention would be further expanded upon by others into what has become known as the authentic leadership approach.

+Bennis created the Warren Bennis Leadership Institute (WBLI) at the University of Cincinnati, where he was the 22nd president.
+The WBLI teaches core values in becoming a leader, based on the idea that leaders are made.